brusq-RH/hands_on_tower_150621/2.2-cred/README.md

 ## Guide

-### Examine an Inventory
+### Create an Inventory

-The first thing we need is an inventory of your managed hosts.
+Let’s get started with: The first thing we need is an inventory of your managed hosts.
 This is the equivalent of an inventory file in Ansible Engine.
 There is a lot more to it (like dynamic inventories) but let’s start with the basics.

-* You should already have the web UI open, if not: Point your browser to the URL you were given, similar to **https://student\<X\>.workshopname.rhdemo.io** (replace "\<X\>" with your student number and "workshopname" with the name of your current workshop) and log in as `admin`.
-The password will be provided by the instructor.
+You should already have the web UI open, if not: Point your browser to the URL you were given, similar to https://student<N>.<LABID>.events.opentlc.com (replace “<N>” and “<LABID>”) and log in as admin with the password given on the lab landing page.

-There will be one inventory, the **Workshop Inventory**.
-Click the **Workshop Inventory** then click the **Hosts** button

-The inventory information at `~/lab_inventory/hosts` was pre-loaded into the Ansible Tower Inventory as part of the provisioning process.
+Create the inventory:

+* In the web UI menu on the left side, go to RESOURCES → Inventories, click the plus button on the right side and choose Inventory.
+* NAME: Workshop Inventory
+* ORGANIZATION: Default
+* Click SAVE

+Go back to the Inventories list, there will now be two inventories, the Demo Inventory and the Workshop Inventory.
+Open the Workshop Inventory and click the HOSTS button, the list will be empty since we have not added any hosts yet.

+So let’s add some hosts.
+First we need to have the list of all managed hosts which are accessible to you within this lab.
+These can be found in an Ansible inventory file on the Tower node, it was created during deployment of the environment.

+You should already have the code-server web UI and a terminal window open from the Accessing your Lab Environment section, if not refer back there to open it.

+You can find the inventory information for your lab in the file ~/lab_inventory/hosts.
+In your code-server terminal, output them with cat, they should look like:

 ```bash
 $ cat ~/lab_inventory/hosts